 ODT recommends but does not require that students choose 9 credits within one of the following tracks:

 Track 2: Application Development

 Students also have the option to take a 300- or 400-level non-Kelley advanced programming elective.
 Students must request departmental authorization to substitute a non-Kelley elective for the major.
 A list of pre-approved non-Kelley advanced programming electives is below.
-Please email all elective requests—even for approved electives—to firstname.lastname@example.org to ensure that the course qualifies and is counted correctly toward the IS major on your transcript.
+ODT does accept petitions for courses that are not yet on this list.
+Please email all elective requests with syllabus attachment(s)—even for approved electives—to firstname.lastname@example.org to ensure that the course qualifies and is counted correctly toward the IS major on your transcript.

 - CSCI-A304 Introductory C++ Programming

 - CSCI-B403 Introduction to Algorithm Design and Analysis

 - CSCI-C311 Programming Languages